phayes/errors/readme.md

 Examples
 --------

-At it's most basic, phayes-errors is a drop in replacement for the standard error package.
+At it's most basic, `phayes/errors` is a drop in replacement for the standard error package.

 ```go
     err := errors.New("Could not parse input")